-Belfast cruise port terminal is located two miles from the center of Belfast, direction north-east.
-There is a shuttle service to Donegall Square North.
-The information center there, Visit Belfast Welcome Centre, provide all the necessary information for tourists including information and advice, change, booking service, box office for events and tours, gift shop, luggage left and internet.
+Belfast cruise terminal is located 2 mi / 3 km from downtown (direction north-east) with available shuttle bus service to Donegall Square North.
+The Visit Belfast Welcome Centre there provides all the necessary assistance for tourists, including information, advice, schedule changes, booking services, box office (special events and tours), gift shop, luggage left, internet.

-Belfast cruise port welcomes its passengers with music performances.
-At the terminal you can find useful brochures and maps of the city.
-There is nothing interesting to see close to Belfast cruise port terminal.
+The cruise port welcomes its passengers with music performances.
+At the terminal, you can find useful brochures and maps of the city.
+There is nothing interesting to see close to the Belfast cruise port terminal.

-Good option for transport is the local metro system.
-If you want to rent a car from Belfast cruise port terminal, available offices are of Budget and Avis.
-If you prefer taxi, be aware to chose the London-style taxis (classic black car), because the non-official can overcharge you.
+A good option for transport is the local metro system.
+If you want to rent a car from the Belfast cruise port terminal, available offices are of Budget and Avis.
+If you prefer taxis, be aware to chose the London-style taxis (classic black car), because the non-official can overcharge you.

 Belfast tours, shore excursions, hotels